Blue Moon Swamp

-Blue Moon Swamp is the fifth solo studio album by American singer/songwriter John Fogerty, released on May 20, 1997.
+Blue Moon Swamp is the fifth solo studio album by the American guitarist and singer-songwriter John Fogerty, released on May 20, 1997.
 The Lonesome River Band provided backing vocals on "Southern Streamline" and "Rambunctious Boy".
 Other vocal backing was provided by The Waters on "Blueboy" and the Fairfield Four on "A Hundred and Ten in the Shade".
 Luis Conte accompanied on select songs as a guest percussionist.
 In 1998, Blue Moon Swamp won Best Rock Album at the 40th Grammy Awards.

 The track "Blueboy" was nominated for Best Male Rock Vocal Performance.